chihyanghsu0805/keras_tutorial/notes/README.md

 ## Model

 In supervised learning, models use `parameters` θ and the `examples` x to form the `hypothesis` and make `predictions` h<sub>θ</sub>(x) and compare with the `labels` y.
-The `Loss` function quantifies the difference between h<sub>θ</sub>(x) and y to provide updates to θ to minimize the difference.
-The `Cost` function is the loss function for the entire train set.
-Optimal parameters θ* an be found by `iterative` methods such as `Gradient Descent` that utilizes the differences between  y and h<sub>θ</sub>(x) to update θ.

-Models can be categorized into `Discriminative` and `Generative` based on their assumptions.
-Additionally, `parametric` models refer to models with fixed set of parameters while `non-parametric` models have number of parameters that grows with data size.

 Examples X are often represented in `design matrix` with rows being examples (m) and columns as features (n).
 Parameters θ represents the weight for each feature.
 Predictions are therfore h<sub>θ</sub>(x) = X θ.
 Equations below uses single example for clarity.

+A ML model consists of `model`, `loss`, `optimizer`, `hyperparameters`.

+-   `Models` can be categorized into `Discriminative` and `Generative` based on their assumptions.
+Additionally, `parametric` models refer to models with fixed set of parameters while `non-parametric` models have number of parameters that grows with data size.

+-   The `Loss` function quantifies the difference between h<sub>θ</sub>(x) and y to provide updates to θ to minimize the difference.
+The `Cost` function is the loss function for the entire train set.
+Loss functions can usually be derived from `Maximimum Likelihood Estimation (MLE)` in frequentist statistics and / or `Maximum A Posteriori (MAP)` in bayesian statistics.

+-   Optimal parameters θ* an be found by `iterative` methods such as `Gradient Descent` that utilizes the differences between y and h<sub>θ</sub>(x) to update θ. `Parameter Initialization` is key to convergence of the optimization problem.
+For example, non-convex problems in `Neural Networks` strongly depends on the initialization and often prefers `random sampling from a uniform distribution of small numbers`, where random breaks symmetry and small prevents exploding gradients.
+On the other hand, `MLE in exponential family is always concave` with respect to η (convex with negative log likelihood) and any initialization would converge.

+-   `Hyperparameters` are settings defined by users and not learned.
+The most important hyperparamete is `learning rate` which directly controls the parameter update rate.

 ### Discriminative Models